Bud Harless

-Bud Harless (born January 21, 1924 Gilbert, West Virginia, USA - died October 12, 2007) was a NASCAR Grand National Series driver.
+Bud Harless (January 21, 1924 - October 12, 2007) was a NASCAR Grand National Series driver from Gilbert, West Virginia, United States.

 Career

 He raced for six years and in 28 races (with two finishes in the top ten).
 Harless' average starting position was 23rd while his average finishing position was 22nd.
 The number of laps that Harless raced in his career was 4074 - the equivalent of 3031.9 mi.
 Total prize winnings for this driver were $6,255 ($ when adjusted for inflation).
 Harless was also a NASCAR owner who appeared in thirteen different races as a driver/owner and would be one of the earliest drivers to carry the #8 for his vehicle (which was suspended in 2010 due to lack of sponsorship; the last driver using this number was Aric Almirola) in what is now called the NASCAR Sprint Cup Series.